-NOTE: The above details is Just a Sample of the current construction rates.
-These rates may vary from Project to Project depending on the planning and construction specifications.
+NOTE: The above details are Just a Sample of the current construction rates.
+These rates may vary from Project to Project, depending on the planning and construction specifications.

-A construction cost calculator is a tool that provides you with a detailed estimate of the cost of constructing a house.
-A cost calculator is especially helpful while you are planning the budget of your house.
+A construction cost calculator is a tool that provides you with a detailed estimate of the cost of constructing a house in Bangalore.

 What is a Cost Calculator?

-Accessing the various factors manually is a cumbersome and complex process; however, with the cost calculator you can easily estimate the cost and plan your budget.
-It is essential that the budget is based on true and factual data as it is the cornerstone of a project.
+Accessing the various factors manually is cumbersome and complex; however, you can easily estimate the cost and plan your budget with the cost calculator.
+The budget must be based on true and factual data as it is the cornerstone of a project.

 How to Use the Cost Calculator?

-The cost calculator is a highly intuitive tool designed to be used by even a person with the least technical knowledge.
-It requires you to feed some information related to the project such as the site area, location, type of house, etc.
+The cost calculator is a highly intuitive tool designed by even a person with the least technical knowledge.
+It requires you to feed some information about the project, such as the site area, location, type of House, etc.